dantmnf/AMDColorTweaks/README.md

 # About
 This tool uses an undocumented AMD API, to convert color space before sending them to a display that effectively implements color-managed output (e.g. clamp content to sRGB), based on the chromaticities and transfer characteristics provided.

+AMD control panel also provides a "Color Temperature Control" switch to convert colors to color space defined in EDID, but it is not possible to convert colors to custom color spaces (e.g. from measured ICC profile).

 ⏬ **[Download latest release](https://github.com/dantmnf/AMDColorTweaks/releases/tag/ci-build)**

 # Notes for use with ICC profiles